Adult Disability Payment to replace PIP and DLA in Scotland

 I made a Personal Independence Payment claim which hasn’t been decided.
 Can I still claim Adult Disability Payment?

-If you are in a pilot area and are not in receipt of Personal Independence Payment, you can claim Adult Disability Payment, even if you have made a Personal Independence Payment claim.
+You can claim Adult Disability Payment, even if you have made a Personal Independence Payment claim that you have not received a decision on.
 Both processes will be progressed to their conclusion, including separate consultations for both benefits if required.
 You cannot be in receipt of both benefits at the same time.

 I made a Personal Independence Payment claim but want to claim Adult Disability Payment instead.
 Can you send the medical evidence to Social Security Scotland?